 In February 2018, the prison population was rising so fast there were only 300 beds left in the entire prison estate.
-If the Government wants to avoid building the new mega prison planned at Waikeria, some quick fixes need to be applied.
-We need some strategies which are easy to implement and which will substantially cut the prison population within the next six years.
+National was planning to build a new mega prison at Waikeria.
+As at December 2020, the prison population has dropped to 8,521 and a new prison was not required.
+Here’s why the prison muster dropped.
+However, this reduction is not likely to last.
+Now that the Labour Party, under Jacinda Ardern, has an outright majority, we need some strategies which are easy to implement and which will substantially cut the prison population within the next three to six years.
 Here’s why.

 1) New Zealand’s short electoral cycle: